 Queenstown measles update

 There have been no further confirmed measles cases in Queenstown today.
-The total number of confirmed cases remains at twenty.
-Of the twenty total cases, nineteen are local residents.
+The total number of confirmed cases remains at 20.
+Of the 20 total cases, 19 are local residents.
 One was a visitor from Auckland.

-We are continuing our efforts to contain the Queenstown measles outbreak and stop it spreading into other areas.

 Southern DHB’s Medical Officer of Health Dr Susan Jack is asking everyone in the community to do their bit to stop measles spreading and protect people who can’t be vaccinated due to age, allergies and medical conditions.